SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise2/README.md

 <br><br>
 <img src="img/CPL166_ex2_008.png" alt="exercise2" width="60%">
 <br><br>
-The setup Wizard creates the new Node.js module which contains a number of default folders and files, for example, the file `lib/index.xsjs` with simple "Hello World" code.
+The setup wizard creates the new Node.js module which contains a number of default folders and files, for example, the file `lib/index.xsjs` with simple "Hello World" code.
 It would be runnable already, but we will keep that for later after doing some real coding.
 The module is also automatically added to our application descriptor `mta.yaml`.

 <br><hr><br>
 ## Step 2 - Creating and exposing a new OData service
-1. In folder tree do a right-click on the `cpl166js/lib` folder and create a new file called `euro.xsodata`.
+1. In your workspace right-click on the `cpl166js/lib` folder and create a new file called `euro.xsodata`.
 Using this suffix will enable the file to define OData services via declarative syntax.
 Add the following content to this file
 ```
 service {
   "CPL166MTA.cpl166db::european_countries" as "euro" keys generate local "ID";